Relation of West Jersey and South Jersey

 So the history of South Jersey up until 1703 is basically West Jersey history and some of the cultural characteristics of West Jersey's "bedrock" communities persist as a part of South Jersey heritage.

-what major city people affiliate with most, shows remarkable evidence that the old East Jersey/West Jersey boundary still lives in a de-facto
+what major city people affiliate with most, shows remarkable evidence that the old East Jersey/West Jersey boundary lives on in a de-facto

 West Jersey Consciousness